mcboyd-bu/Website/docs/labs/lab2.rst

 For example, if the car sees a red, green, and blue line at the same time, it should follow the red line.
 The car should only follow a blue line if it does not see any red or green lines.

-Main Challenge 2: Cone Parking
+Lab 2B - Cone Parking
-""""""""""""""""""""""""""""""
+"""""""""""""""""""""

-Replace the ``TODO: (challenge 2)`` comments with code that allows the car to drive up to an orange cone and stop 1 meter in front of it.
+The starter code for lab 2B (``labs/lab2/lab2b.py``) has similar helper functions to lab 2A, but it currently has no instructions for moving the car.
+Replace the ``TODO:`` comment with code that allows the car to drive up to an orange cone and stop 30 cm in front of it.
 If the car is not pointing directly towards the cone, it should steer towards it.
 If the car is too close to the cone, it should back up.
 If you pick up the cone and move it, the car should follow the cone.